allison-godfrey/allison-godfrey.github.io/_posts/2019-09-15-finding-voice-in-numbers.md

 ---
-title: "A Number is Worth a Thousand Words"
+title: "a number is worth a thousand words"
 date: 2019-09-15 00:00:00
 featured_image: '/images/cover2.png'
 excerpt: I have always loved numbers.
 I think they have the ability to tell stories, show perspectives, create transparency, and drive decisions...